1823 The Description [R-07.2022]

 - (b) In international applications designating the United States the description must contain upon filing an indication of the best mode contemplated by the inventor for carrying out the claimed invention.

 The description must disclose the invention in a manner sufficiently clear and complete for it to be carried out by a person skilled in the art.
 It must start with the title of the invention as appearing in Box No. I of the request.
 PCT Rule 5 contains detailed requirements as to the manner and order of the description, which, generally, should be in six parts.
-Those parts should have the following headings: "Technical Field," "Background Art," "Disclosure of Invention," "Brief Description of Drawings," "Best Mode for Carrying Out the Invention" or, where appropriate, "Mode(s) for Carrying Out the Invention," "Industrial Applicability," "Sequence Listing," and "Sequence Listing Free Text," where applicable.
+Those parts should have the following headings: "Technical Field," "Background Art," "Disclosure of Invention," "Brief Description of Drawings," "Best Mode for Carrying Out the Invention" or, where appropriate, "Mode(s) for Carrying Out the Invention," and "Industrial Applicability," where applicable.

 This applies likewise to the need to indicate the "best mode for carrying out the invention."
 If at least one of the designated Offices requires the indication of the best mode (for instance, the United States Patent and Trademark Office), that best mode must be indicated in the description.

 A description drafted with due regard to what is said in these provisions will be accepted by all the designated Offices.
 It might require more care than the drafting of a national patent application, but certainly much less effort than the drafting of multiple applications, which is necessary where the PCT route is not used for filing in several countries.